- Map to the Cabin

 Please follow all Park rules.
 Do not enter the Park before sunrise.
 Exit the Park by sunset.

-Further, the retaining wall along Aycrigg’s Falls, the stone wall under the porch (please stay off of the porch), and the sidewalk need repaired or replaced due to a 500 year flood that hit during the summer of 2018.
+Further, the stone wall under the porch needs repaired due to a 500 year flood that hit during the summer of 2018.
 In reality, with all of the runoff entering Rattling Run and Aycrigg’s Falls from Route 81 at the top of the Falls, it was like a 1,000 year flood.
 Hardworking volunteers are needed to help with repairs.
 Not all is skilled labor.
 Rocks need sorted, water hauled, and cement mixed.
 We’re praying for assistance from the Red Horse, Scouts from Camp Bashore, and MSC Sid Tool too.
 A signed liability release is required.

-Stewards for all months!
-J Adopt-A-Cabin to monitor and spruce up for a month (sweep, pick up litter, pull weeds, clean the Plexiglas with a special solution, deter vandals and graffiti with your presence, share the history and answer questions posed by visitors) Take along a broom, dust pan, hammer and nails:
+2021 Stewards: Adopt-A-Cabin to monitor and spruce up for a month (sweep, pick up litter, pull weeds, clean the Plexiglas with a special solution, deter vandals and graffiti with your presence, share the history and answer questions posed by visitors) Take along a broom, dust pan, hammer and nails.
+Receive a special t-shirt to wear when you are at the Cabin:

 Wish List of Cabin projects: You have an opportunity to sponsor a project with a bequest, donation, and/or your gift of time and talent to help us take the Bordner Cabin to a condition that will last another 7 decades so that future generations will be able to learn, explore, and appreciate real workmanship with a passion.
 To volunteer, contact Jo Ellen Litz So what would we like done?